Legal Fees & Pricing

 When do I pay attorney fees?

-In eligible personal injury matters, we calculate attorney fees after outstanding medical bills are paid and compensation is recovered, as stated in the written fee agreement.
+In eligible personal injury matters, qualifying outstanding medical bills are paid or addressed before attorney fees are calculated, as stated in the written fee agreement.

 How are costs explained?